AxonIQ/reference-guide/axon-server/migration/standard-to-enterprise-edition.md

 * All Event/Snapshots Data \(\*.events / \*.snapshots\) in Axon Server SE will be under the folder _${axon\_se\_server\_home}/data/default_
 * Provision the Axon Server EE cluster with the required number of nodes setup for the default context.
-* Once this is completed and validated, shut down all the nodes within the cluster
+* Once this is completed and validated, shut down all the nodes within the cluster.

 ### Upgrade process